mollie/WooCommerce/mollie-payments-for-woocommerce/readme.txt

 == Changelog ==

+= 2.4.0 - 10/10/2016 =
+* Add KBC/CBC Payment Button method.
+* Add option to the iDEAL gateway to set the text for the empty option in the issuers drop down.
+Go to the iDEAL gateway settings to change this value.
+* Update Mollie API client to v1.7.1.

 = 2.3.2 - 05/19/2916 =
 * Add KBC/CBC Payment Button method.
 * Add option to the iDEAL gateway to set the text for the empty option in the issuers drop down.
 Go to the iDEAL gateway settings to change this value.